 A Great Way to Develop Strong STEM Skills

-Personal attention is always top of the agenda at Sylvan.
+At Sylvan, personal consideration for every student is always a priority.
 In fact, our engineering sessions have a maximum of 12 students at any time, which means there's always plenty of support when it comes to explaining, understanding and consolidating key concepts.
 But there's also plenty of independent learning and teamwork, especially when kids work with partners and take part in friendly competitions with their creations.
-They often get so involved in their projects that they don't even realize they're learning essential STEM and problem-solving skills!
+A lot of the time, they’ll be having so much fun with their projects that they’ll totally forget they’re building essential STEM skills and improving their problem-solving skills!

 What to expect at Sylvan: